-With more than 167 million monthly visitors, eBay has the power to put your products in front of a vast number of users.
-That said, eBay’s size can also work against you—it’s easy to get lost in a sea of listings.
+With more than 183 million active buyers in 2020, eBay has the power to put your products in front of a vast number of users.
+It’s also easy to get lost in a sea of listings.
 Getting in front of your target customers requires savvy eBay SEO practices that ensure your products show up on relevant search results.

 Whether you’re just thinking of setting up your eBay store with Printful or already have one, you’ll have to figure out how to get more traffic to your product listings.
-To help you get started, we’ll look into the ins and outs of eBay search engine optimization and here’s what we’ll cover:
+To help you get started, I’ll walk you through the ins and outs of eBay search engine optimization.

 Let’s dive in!

-Before we discuss specific eBay SEO strategies and tactics, let’s brush up on a few basic principles.
+Before I get into specific eBay SEO strategies and tactics, let’s brush up on a few basic SEO principles.
 SEO or search engine optimization refers to the process of getting a website or webpage to rank well on search engines such as Google, Yahoo!, and Bing.

 SEO involves a number of tasks like keyword research, content creation, link building, site speed improvements, and others.
-The purpose of SEO is to improve a website’s rankings, ultimately driving more traffic to it.
+The purpose of SEO is to improve a website’s rankings and drive more traffic to it.

 Cassini is eBay’s search engine.
-It works similarly to Google—it uses algorithms to determine how to rank product listings on its search results. eBay hasn’t revealed how its search engine really works, but here’s what we know:
+It works similarly to Google—it uses algorithms to determine how to rank product listings on its search results. eBay hasn’t revealed how its search engine Cassini really works, but here’s what I’ve gathered:

 Wondering how to get more traffic on eBay?
-The first step to getting your listings to rank—and increasing your eBay traffic—is to find the best terms to incorporate into your product pages.
+The first step to getting your listings to rank—and increasing your eBay traffic—is to find the best terms to include in your product pages.
 Keyword research is a critical component of any SEO strategy, be it for Google, Bing, or eBay’s Cassini search engine.
 Here are a few tips on how to do that.

-If you’re racking your brain on how to optimize eBay listings, kickstart your keyword research by entering your product into eBay’s search function to see what comes up.
+If you’re racking your brain on how to optimize eBay listings, kickstart your keyword research by entering your product name into eBay’s search bar to see what comes up.
 Put yourself in the shoes of an eBay customer and think of the words and phrases they would type in.

-You’ll want to look at the query suggestions in the eBay search bar.
+You’ll want to look at the related search queries that show once you search for something.
 Doing so will give you a better idea of what terms to include in your listing.
-For example, when you type “headphones for kids,” the search bar will suggest more specific phrases—“noise canceling headphones for kids,” “kids headphones boys” etc.
+For example, when you search “Bluetooth headphones,” just below the search bar you’ll get related queries with more specific product details: “bluetooth headphones over ear,” “wireless bluetooth headphones”, etc.

-In addition to looking at the search box’s suggestions, examine the search results themselves.
+In addition to looking at the search suggestions, examine the product listing in the search results.
 Identify what the top results have in common to figure out what the sellers are doing to get to the top page.
 How do they format their titles and descriptions?
 How are they using their target keywords?
 The answers to these questions will give clues into what works for others in your niche, and you can then incorporate those practices into your own listings.

-If you want to take your keyword research to the next level, look into SEO tools such as Keywords Everywhere or KeywordTool.io that identify keyword search volume, competition level, and other important information you should consider when trying to discover the right terms to use in your listings.
+If you want to take your keyword research to the next level, look into eBay SEO tools—such as Keywords Everywhere or KeywordTool.io—that identify keyword search volume, competition level, and other important information you should consider when trying to discover the right terms to use in your listings.

-WatchCount is a popular eBay app that surfaces the top products that are being “watched” (bookmarked) by eBay users.
-It also has a feature that uncovers related product searches and keywords in various categories—enter your product or category into the keywords bar and the site provides related search terms and alternative keywords.
+Another option is WatchCount.
+It’s a popular eBay SEO tool that surfaces the top products that are being “watched” (bookmarked) by eBay users.
+It also has a feature that uncovers related product searches and keywords in various categories—enter your product or category into the keywords bar, and the site will provide related search terms and alternative keywords.

 You’ve done your keyword research, now it’s time to learn about eBay listing optimization and boost your presence on the site.

-As mentioned above, eBay’s search engine factors in relevance, buyer behavior, and the seller’s track record, which means that optimizing your listing isn’t just about adding the right keywords.
+As mentioned above, the eBay Cassini factors in relevance, buyer behavior, and the seller’s track record, which means that optimizing your listing isn’t just about adding the right keywords.
 It’s also important to boost your seller profile and provide the best buying experience possible.

-Below, you’ll learn the 9 steps in which to do just that.
-We’ll start by talking about ways to level up your seller profile (steps 1 to 4), then move on to optimizing your listings (steps 5 to 9).
+Below, you’ll learn the 9 steps on how to do just that.
+I’ll start by talking about ways to level up your seller profile (steps 1 to 4), then move on to optimizing your listings (steps 5 to 9).

 While it’s unclear whether or not eBay Cassini factors in a seller’s username in its rankings, it’s a good idea to choose an eBay handle related to what you’re selling.
 It builds trust and sends the message that you’re an expert in that product category.